near/docs/docs/tutorials/contracts/fts/simple-fts.md

 near login
 ```

 To make this tutorial easier to copy/paste, we're going to set an environment variable for your account ID.
-In the command below, replace `YOUR_ACCOUNT_NAME` with the account name you just logged in with including the `.testnet` (or `.near` for `mainnet`):
+In the command below, replace `YOUR_ACCOUNT_NAME` with the account name you just logged in with including the `.testnet`):

 ```bash
 export ID=YOUR_ACCOUNT_NAME